About Us

 She is inspired by the economist E.F.
 Schumacher who wrote Small is Beautiful.
 Convinced that one doesn’t have to “get big or get out,” Sarah’s hope is to show that not only is small beautiful but that it can also be viable and profitable.
 Her hope is that someday shops selling locally-grown and processed foods can pepper the landscape, building community and food sovereignty across the region.
 Sarah sees this as an important way to honor future generations and other species.

 From 2012 to 2022, Sarah ran the licensed goat dairy at 37 Main Street.
-In 2022, she sold her milking goats and much of her farm equipment to Dan Field and Megan Baptiste-Field who founded Bending Branch Farm, LLC.
-At that time, Megan and Dan took over the cheesemaking in Main Street Cheese’s licensed facility, and Main Street Cheese started selling their cheese in the shop and at the Hancock Farmers Markets during the summer.
+In 2022, she sold her milking goats and much of her farm equipment to Dan Field and Megan Baptiste-Field who founded Bending Branch Farm LLC.
+Bending Branch Farm took over the milking and the cheesemaking, and Main Street Cheese began buying cheese wholesale from them.

 Sarah Gilliatt, Founder & Manager